-Through collaboration and advocacy, the Advocacy and Early Intervention Model (AIM) is Feeding Matters’ undertaking to transform the system of care, both locally in Arizona and nationally, to enhance the early identification and treatment of pediatric feeding disorders.
+Through collaboration and advocacy, the Advocacy and Early Intervention Model (AIM) is Feeding Matters’ undertaking to transform the system of care, both locally in Arizona and nationally, to enhance the early identification and treatment of pediatric feeding disorder.
 This multi-year, multi-state project will require the effort of the healthcare community at every level to reach our goal of improving the lives of all children who have trouble feeding.

 Currently there are gaps in the system due to a lack of specialized education for providers, delayed identification and treatment, limited research on evidence-based treatment, and inconsistent insurance coverage regarding the child’s care.
 In addition, a family‘s quality of life is often affected due to financial and marital hardships, as well as a disruption to their child’s education.

-Our vision for the transformative work of AIM is to strengthen the system of care for children with pediatric feeding disorders to shorten the time between diagnosis and intervention.
-Providers will be specialized in pediatric feeding disorders so children can be diagnosed at the onset, qualified interdisciplinary teams will establish proven individualized treatment plans, insurance companies will have accurate billing codes, and families will maintain their quality of life.
+Our vision for the transformative work of AIM is to strengthen the system of care for children with pediatric feeding disorder to shorten the time between diagnosis and intervention.
+Providers will be specialized in pediatric feeding disorder so children can be diagnosed at the onset, qualified interdisciplinary teams will establish proven individualized treatment plans, insurance companies will have accurate billing codes, and families will maintain their quality of life.

 Phase 1: Model development

 An Arizona task force has been developed and will serve as a model for all states to adopt to facilitate change their own local systems.
 While Feeding Matters also works with the healthcare community on national initiatives, we believe local challenges often have local solutions.
 We want to help each state facilitate change at a local level, while also developing a more comprehensive national initiative.